On This Page

-- C04160 Master of Science in Internetworking: up to 6 credit points of credit recognition may be granted for undergraduate studies equivalent to the foundation core subject, 32524 LANs and Routing, completed within two (2) years of admission to C04160.
+- C04160 Master of Science in Internetworking: up to 6 credit points of credit recognition may be granted for undergraduate studies equivalent to the foundation core subject, 32524 LANs and Routing (subject to passing a Challenge Test), completed within two (2) years of admission to C04160.

 If you have undertaken relevant postgraduate-level study at another recognised university, you may be eligible for credit recognition.
 The Faculty assesses such applications on a case-by-case basis.

 If you don't receive credit recognition, you may still be granted permission to substitute core subjects with an alternative/advanced postgraduate subject in a similar field of study.
 Subject substitution and recognition of prior learning are subject to Faculty approval.

 Credit recognition is not offered to students studying a UTS: IT graduate certificate.
 However, the substitution of a core subject to an alternate postgraduate subject in a similar field of study may be granted, subject to Faculty approval.

 Recognition of prior learning (including subject exemption and subject substitution) for the networking subject 32524 LANS and Routing may be considered for holders of CCNA or CCNP certification with recent relevant industry experience.
 Applicants will normally be required to pass a Challenge Test to demonstrate equivalent learning.
 The same applies to those who have passed the CCNA curriculum in TAFE Certificate IV and/or Diploma.
 The Challenge Test normally takes place in the week prior to the commencement of classes.
 Applicants must obtain Faculty approval prior to attending the Challenge Test.